Teenage pregnancy: Other family members

 Teen pregnancy and motherhood can influence younger siblings.
 One study found that the younger sisters of teen mothers were less likely to emphasize the importance of education and employment and more likely to accept human sexual behavior, parenting, and marriage at younger ages.
 Younger brothers, too, were found to be more tolerant of non-marital and early births, in addition to being more susceptible to high-risk behaviors.
 If the younger sisters of teenage parents babysit the children, they have an increased probability of getting pregnant themselves.
 Once an older daughter has a child, parents often become more accepting as time goes by.
-A study from Norway in 2011 found that the probability of a younger sister having a teenage pregnancy went from 1:5 to 2:5 if the elder sister had a baby as a teenager.
+A 2011 study in Norway found that the probability of a younger sister having a teenage pregnancy went from 1:5 to 2:5 if the elder sister had a baby as a teenager.

 Sexuality

 In most countries, most males experience sexual intercourse for the first time before their 20th birthday.
 Males in Western developed countries have sex for the first time sooner than in undeveloped and culturally conservative countries such as sub-Saharan Africa and much of Asia.

-In a 2005 Kaiser Family Foundation study of US teenagers, 29% of teens reported feeling pressure to have sex, 33% of sexually active teens reported "being in a relationship where they felt things were moving too fast sexually", and 24% had "done something sexual they didn’t really want to do".
+In a 2005 Kaiser Family Foundation study of US teenagers, 29% of teens reported feeling pressure to have sex, 33% of sexually active teens reported "being in a relationship where they felt things were moving too fast sexually", and 24% had "done something sexual they didn't really want to do".
 Several polls have indicated peer pressure as a factor in encouraging both girls and boys to have sex.
 The increased sexual activity among adolescents is manifested in increased teenage pregnancies and an increase in sexually transmitted diseases.